-- Enteral feeds with some protein should be introduced as early as possible, as this allows a much higher energy intake and reduces the risk of malnutrition. - The Metabolic dietetic team will provide guidance regarding re-introduction of enteral feeds. - If enteral feeds cannot be introduced within 48 hours, start total parenteral nutrition (TPN) early to avoid malnutrition.
+- Enteral feeds with some protein should be introduced as early as possible, as this allows a much higher energy intake and reduces the risk of ongoing catabolism. - The local Metabolic dietetic team will be able to provide guidance regarding the re-introduction of enteral feeds. - If enteral feeds cannot be introduced within 48 hours, start total parenteral nutrition (TPN) early to avoid malnutrition.
 (Note only moderate protein restriction when using TPN is necessary.
 Discuss with specialist metabolic team)

-7. DISCHARGE PLANNING:
+7. Discharge planning: